Call us 08 6244 0985

 • Misconduct or negligence – such as:

-• Loss of capacity – where an executor is incapacitated or has behaved inappropriately.
+• Loss of capacity – where an executor is incapacitated or is mentally or physically unable to perform their duties as executor.

 How the removal process works in WA

-An application for the removal of an executor must include an affidavit proving that the proper administration of the estate requires the removal of the executor, or establishing the benefit of replacing the executor.
+An application for the removal of an executor must set out that the proper administration of the estate requires the removal of the executor.
+There is a high threshold for removal so strong evidence is key.

 In making its decision, the Court will consider what is necessary for the due and proper administration of the estate and also the interests of the estate’s beneficiaries.

 If the court is satisfied that the executor cannot perform their duties, it will appoint another person in the role.
-This may be done temporarily, if the court considers that the executor is only temporarily unable to perform their duties, or on a permanent basis.
+This may be an independent person, such as a lawyer or accountant, or a beneficiary of the estate.

 Recent WA Case Example

-The defendant got a Grant of Probate but the Plaintiff was not provided with a copy of the will or Grant of Probate for nine months.
-The executor refused to engage, failed to discharge his duties, made threats to the plaintiff and threatened to destroy property of the estate.
+The defendant received a Grant of Probate but the plaintiff was not provided with a copy of the will or Grant of Probate for nine months.
+The executor refused to engage with the plaintiff, failed to discharge his duties, made threats to the plaintiff and threatened to destroy property of the estate.
 The court found this behaviour “nothing short of reprehensible”, and removed the executor, replacing them with the Public Trustee.

 Voluntary resignation of executors